AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: AgentDyn: An Open-ended Agent Security Environment

-\subsection{Overview and Structure.}
+\subsection{Overview and Structure}

-AgentDyn is an open-ended sandbox built on top of the AgentDojo framework, supporting end-to-end evaluation for agent security system.
+AgentDyn is an open-ended sandbox similar to the AgentDojo framework, supporting end-to-end evaluation for agent security systems.
 It aims to provide a more comprehensive evaluation of current agentic security systems in real-world deployments.
 Like AgentDojo and InjecAgent, AgentDyn is structured around four core components: user tasks, injection tasks, a set of tools, and environments.

 At the start of the evaluation, an agent is presented with a user task—a natural language instruction requiring the use of available tools for completion.
 Agents retrieve data from the environment by executing these tool calls.
 An injection task consists of an injection instruction paired with an injection vector.
 Attackers insert these instructions within environmental vectors to manipulate the agent's behavior after interaction.